Baizey/node-pg-linq/README.md

 - `withDefault(anything)`

 after everything is configured `create.run()` can be executed, it returns `Promise<void>` which you can await for the query to finish

-## Currently unsupported clauses
-Unsupported clauses
-- GROUP BY (just needs to be added)
-- ON CONFLICT
-    - UPDATE (just needs to be added)
-- multi insert (code structure doesn't fully support this yet)

 ## DeleteQuery
 Supported clauses